lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 format conventions specified in {{RFC9148}}.
 The CoAP method and response code determine whether the payload is a request or response.

-The CBOR request payload is a CBOR array of maps corresponding to the JSON request payload defined above.
+The CBOR request payload is a CBOR map corresponding to the JSON request payload defined above.
 Map keys are text strings.
 The "len" member, if present, is an unsigned integer between 8 and 64 inclusive.
 The "type" member, if present, is a text string containing an `AttestationStatement` OID in dotted-decimal form.

-The CBOR response payload is a CBOR array of maps corresponding to the JSON response payload defined above.
+The CBOR response payload is a CBOR map corresponding to the JSON response payload defined above.
 Map keys are text strings.
 The "nonce" member is a CBOR byte string between 8 and 64 bytes in length.
 The "expiry" member, if present, is a text string containing an RFC 3339 timestamp.
 The "type" member, if present, is a text string containing an `AttestationStatement` OID in